PetCaseFinder

 Plain-English summary

-A 4-month-old male kitten was brought to the vet because he was frequently regurgitating and not gaining weight after switching to dry food.
-Tests showed that his esophagus was enlarged and had serious lesions, indicating a condition called eosinophilic esophagitis (EoE), which involves inflammation caused by certain white blood cells.
-The kitten improved significantly when his diet was changed to a special hydrolyzed food, but adding steroids did not help further.
-Follow-up tests showed that the inflammation in his esophagus had nearly resolved.
-Overall, the treatment was effective in managing his condition.
+A 4-month-old male kitten was brought to the vet because he was regurgitating frequently and not gaining weight after switching to dry food.
+Tests showed that his esophagus was enlarged and had severe lesions, indicating a condition called eosinophilic esophagitis (EoE), which involves inflammation from certain white blood cells.
+The kitten improved significantly after switching to a special hydrolyzed diet, while adding steroids did not help further.
+Follow-up tests showed that the inflammation in his esophagus was nearly gone, confirming the effectiveness of the dietary change.

 Abstract